Blog

 We also find the article What to know before starting your own Homemade Kombucha very useful for our clients.

-What do I do with my SCOBY once I have finished with it?
+What do I do with my kombucha SCOBY once I have finished with it?

 Normally people will harvest their fresh kombucha and then prepare a new batch of sweet tea to feed the SCOBY.
 A SCOBY will last a very long time if it is looked after properly.